 Sometimes disabling antivirus doesn’t help, and if that’s the case, you might have to remove your antivirus completely.

 If removing the antivirus solves the issue, this would be a perfect time to consider switching to a different antivirus.
-There are many great antivirus tools on the market, but if you’re looking for reliable protection that won’t interfere with your system, then Bitdefender might be the perfect choice for you.

 2. Check if the game is properly installed